Nenkai/XenoDocs/docs/xc1de/script/plugins/Btl.md

 `bool btl@selectTgt(oc targetObject = nil)`

 Selects battle target.
-Calls `game@ScriptBtl@startBattle` (with a specified target if provided - might not be used).
+Calls `game::ScriptBtl::startBattle` (with a specified target if provided - might not be used).

 ---